 Keep the already infused vinegar in the pantry, sealed, until ready to refill your spray bottles again.

-Homemade Hankies and Wipes
+2. Homemade Hankies & Wipes

-The options are really endless for this DIY zero waste swap.
+The options are really endless for this DIY zero-waste swap.
 You can create your own hankies, cloth wipes, wet wipes, face wipes, and even toilet paper if you are up for it!
 All you need are those old raggedy clothes/towels that no longer serve their purpose.

 I love mine to be a nice long rectangle.
-It’s as easy and cutting the fabric into your shape!
+It’s as easy as cutting the fabric into your shape!
 To avoid any fraying, you can easily sew the edges but I only do this for certain fabrics that are already on their very last leg.
 For the most part, just slicing and folding is all I need to do.

-For cloth wipes/wet wipes:
+Zero-waste cloth wipes/wet wipes:

-Add the small squares to the mason jar and use as you would wet wipes!
-For on the go wet wipes, pull out a handful of the squares, squeeze gently, and then place into a reusable bag (like these here).
-To wash, simply toss into the washing machine as you would soiled towels.
+Add the small squares to the mason jar and use them as you would wet wipes!
+For on-the-go wet wipes, pull out a handful of the squares, squeeze gently, and then place them into a reusable bag (like these here).
+To wash, simply toss them into the washing machine as you would soiled towels.
 Be sure to replace the water and coconut oil every second day.

-For face wipes:
+Zero-waste face wipes:

 I like to use two types of fabrics for this!
-One super soft fabric like an old baby blanket and another semi-rough fabric for a light exfoliation.
+One super soft fabric like an old baby blanket and another semi-rough fabric for light exfoliation.
 Slice into small squares.
 These are fantastic for oil cleansing.

 It may drive Martin a bit crazy, but we have NEVER had traditional drinking glasses.
 We drink from old jars!

 As a woman who loves to DIY just about everything…I have to say that I have my fair share of glass jars!
-We save each and every one and use them for drinking glasses, overnight oats glasses, dessert glasses, DIY beauty recipes, and tons of prepping needs.
+We save each and everyone and use them for drinking glasses, overnight oats glasses, dessert glasses, DIY beauty recipes, and tons of prepping needs.
 I cannot recommend saving your glasses enough!
 It’s like…free stuff! haha.

 Every Sunday I start off my meal prep by blending up 3 sauces/dressings for dipping and drizzling.
 My glass jars are the perfect companions for this and I have them in almost every size, so it’s always a perfect fit!
-We keep the large ones (think sauerkraut or pasta sauce) for drinking, keep the small ones for baby sized drinks, and the rest is used for everything in between.
+We keep the large ones (think sauerkraut or pasta sauce) for drinking, keep the small ones for baby-sized drinks, and the rest is used for everything in between.
 I do recommend storing the lids in a reusable bag somewhere that’s convenient – they are a pain in the butt for the junk drawer!

-Homemade Face Cleansers
+4. Homemade Face Cleansers

 Warm Water and an exfoliating cloth wipe:

 This is where your raggedy old towels and clothes come in!
-You need a light exfoliating cloth (Martin uses the babies old bath towel cut into squares) and warm water.
+You need a light exfoliating cloth (Martin uses the baby’s old bath towel cut into squares) and warm water.
 If he is extra dirty, he will use some coconut oil as well.

 The Castile Soap Solution:

-For this you will need some Castile soap and water.
+For this, you will need some Castile soap and water.
 Essential oils are a great addition (I enjoy lavender and frankincense).
 I used this face wash for the first year on our journey and it was lovely!
 However, my skin let me know (yes, she speaks to me in her own way) that she needed something much more nourishing as I got older.
 If you want to try this cleanse out, mix together 8 oz water with 8 oz liquid Castile soap.
-If you wish to add the essential oils, add in 15 drops of each lavender and frankincense!
+If you wish to add the essential oils, add 15 drops of each lavender and frankincense!
 Feel this recipe out and then add more water as needed until it reaches your desired feeling.